drifter1/compiler/README.md

 ## Cleaning up the run files

-To clean the debugging files (with *.out* extension) after usage of the compiler with `make run` you just have to type `make clean-run`.
+To clean the debugging files when using the compiler in `DEBUG` mode (the default setting), simply type `make clean-run` after `make run`.

 # Articles